Get insider access

 If you're looking for even more affordable headphones, the Philips SHP9500 are the best budget audiophile headphones we've tested.
 Their open-back design ensures a wide and natural soundstage that makes audio feel as though it's coming from two speakers in a room.
 They're comfortable to wear for long listening sessions and have a decent build quality, though it's not as good as more expensive options like the Philips Fidelio X2HR.

-They have a generally neutral sound that suits most genres of music.
+They have a generally balanced sound that suits most genres of music.
 In particular, their mid-range is outstanding, so vocals are rendered naturally and without any honk.
-Their excellent treble response also provides plenty of detail without any piercing peaks.
 The main downside of these cans is their slightly lackluster bass response.
-These are not the best headphones for audiophiles who love their hip-hop kick drums, which have plenty of thumpy low bass.
-If that's you, the Superlux HD 681 are worth considering.
+They're not the best cans for audiophiles who love their hip-hop kick drums, which have plenty of thumpy low-bass, so if that's you, the Superlux HD 681 are worth considering.
 The Superlux have a balanced sound that suits most genres, but they're an especially good pick for fans of modern bass-heavy genres like EDM.
-Unfortunately, they have poor, plasticky build quality and are not as comfortable as the Philips.
+Unfortunately, they have a poor, plasticky build quality and are not as comfortable as the Philips, though they are less expensive.

 See our review